2020PB/police-brutality/reports/Michigan.md

 ### Police fire tear gas at peaceful protesters | June 2nd ~7:30pm EDT

 A crowd of peaceful protesters downtown refused to disperse upon curfew taking effect.
-Assistant Police Chief Vernon Coakley knelt with protest organizers momentarily for a photo op before standing up and ordering the crowd tear gassed over a radio.
 A protester in a tie-die shirt kicked tear gas away from a fellow kneeling protester, and was then arrested by police against a National Guard humvee.

 **Links**